department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/dependency-verification/research-design/UAT/dep-ver-uat-research-plan.md

 ### Research questions
 1. Does the "Verify Dependents" modal appear?
 2. Do the correct dependents appear in the modal?
-3. Does the confirmation message appear after the user verifies their depenedents?
+3. Does the confirmation message appear after the user verifies their dependents?

 ### Hypothesis